benjamindkilleen/artifice/LOG.md

 * sparse, cached: 153, 117, 116
 * sparse, use-var, cached: 345, 138, 137s

 I'm noticing that this is hanging up a lot on something, so I'm wondering if the eval is actually not the bottleneck.

+Possible update that would make things faster:
+* The gradient for `scatter` doesn't use `sparse_scatter_var`, so maybe that's another bottleneck?
+Probably not though.